 Join the global conversation about the future of libraries.

-The Library 2.013 Worldwide Virtual Conference will connect information professionals worldwide for two days of engaging, interactive presentations.
-The conference will be held entirely online via web conferencing, with sessions scheduled around the clock in multiple languages and time zones.
-The global conversation about the future of libraries begins October 18, 2013.
+The Library 2.013 Worldwide Virtual Conference connected information professionals worldwide for two days of engaging, interactive presentations.
+The conference was held entirely online via web conferencing, with sessions scheduled around the clock in multiple languages and time zones.
+The global conversation about the future of libraries was held October 18-19, 2013.

-Information professionals are encouraged to participate in this global forum designed to foster collaborative learning and provide professional development opportunities.
-Everyone is welcome to submit a presentation proposal and participate in this virtual event.
-Presentation proposals will be accepted from April 9 to September 30, 2013.
-Thanks to the dedication of conference partners and volunteers, the Library 2.013 Worldwide Virtual Conference is FREE to attend.
+Information professionals from around the world participated in this global forum designed to foster collaborative learning and provide professional development opportunities.
+The online conference featured more than 140 presentations, 10 keynote addresses and four distinguished speaker presentations.
+Thanks to the dedication of conference partners and volunteers, the Library 2.013 Worldwide Virtual Conference was FREE to attend.

-The virtual conference will cover eight thought-provoking subject strands, addressing a wide variety of topics, such as building sustainable digital collections, evaluating the user experience, serving distance users, and more.
+The virtual conference covered eight thought-provoking subject strands, addressing a wide variety of topics, such as building sustainable digital collections, evaluating the user experience, serving distance users, and more.